Infant swept away in Harvey floodwaters

 "They were trying to get to the tree and hold on with the baby and the current swept the baby away," Stevens said.

-Stevens said the parents were fleeing Houston, driving highway 150 during the night with their baby girl, trying to get to loved ones in Louisiana.
+Stevens said the parents were fleeing Houston, driving Highway 150 during the night with their baby girl, trying to get to Louisiana.

 "We do have the mother and the father at a location undisclosed right now," he said.

-Stevens said the pickup has been located, but the baby has not yet been found.
+Late Tuesday firefighters located the pick-up truck, but the baby not yet been found.

-The same bayou waters that ripped away that little girl from her parents, showed their force when Elizabeth Dahlstrom's fiancé left in his pickup to get tarping for their leaky roof – and was almost swept away himself.
+The same bayou waters that ripped away the little girl from her parents, showed their force a few miles away when Elizabeth Dahlstrom's fiancé left in his pickup to get tarps for their leaky roof – and was almost swept away himself.

 "He was frightened, and he was telling me all about it and he was like, 'Oh, no.' The truck started moving off the road,'" said Dahlstrom.